Funding your account

 Tap Continue

-Copy your unique reference number
+Copy your unique reference number from the EFT details screen

 Note the Fynbos bank account details displayed

-Log in to your bank and create a new EFT payment using these details
+Sign in to your bank and create a new EFT payment using these details

 Use your unique reference as the payment reference